noodldocs/noodldocs.github.io/2.4/guides/navigation/web-navigation/basic-navigation/README.md

 # Basic Web Style Navigation

 ## What you will learn in this guide
-In this guide you will be introducded to the [Page Router](/nodes/navigation/page-router/), the [Page](/nodes/navigation/page/) and the [Navigate](/nodes/navigation/navigate/) node to create a simple UI where you can navigate between pages.
+In this guide you will be introduced to the [Page Router](/nodes/navigation/page-router/), the [Page](/nodes/navigation/page/) and the [Navigate](/nodes/navigation/navigate/) node to create a simple UI where you can navigate between pages.
 You will learn how to navigate both by interacting with the App or by entering URLs directly in the browser.

 ## Overview
 We will go through the following steps in the tutorial